Skip to main content

 Earned Sick and Safe TimeMinn.
 Stat. § 181.9445–.9448

-As of January 2024, all Minnesota employers must provide 1 hour of earned sick and safe time for every 30 hours worked, up to at least 48 hours per year.
+Minnesota employers generally must provide at least 1 hour of earned sick and safe time for every 30 hours worked, up to at least 48 hours per year unless a higher amount applies.

 Wage Disclosure ProtectionMinn.
 Stat. § 181.172